Lesson 13: Screen Out the Mean

 - Recognize the importance of engaging a trusted adult if the student experienced cyberbullying.

-- Review Screen Out the Mean - Teacher Prep Guide from Common Sense Education's website.
+- Review resource csf-screen-out-mean not found from Common Sense Education's website.

 - Print out a worksheet from the link above (page 6) for each student.